Themefic-Team/tourfic/readme.txt

 = 2.16.7 – June 22, 2025 =

-- Fixed: Compatibility issue with the Hello Elementor theme has been resolved.
+- Compatibility: Compatible with the Hello Elementor theme.
+- Compatibility: Compatible with the Elementor Plugin(v3.29).

 = 2.16.6 – June 15, 2025 =